-Asynchronous serial mode is enabled by setting PKTCTRL0.PKT\FORMAT to 3.
+Asynchronous serial mode is enabled by setting PKTCTRL0.PKT_FORMAT to 3.
+Strobing STX will configure the GDO0 pin as data input (TX data) regardless of the content of the IOCFG0 register.
 Data output can be on GDO0, GDO1, or GDO2.
-This is set by the IOCFG0.GDO0\CFG, IOCFG1.GDO1\CFG and IOCFG2.GDO2 CFG fields.
+This is set by the IOCFG0.GDO0_CFG, IOCFG1.GDO1_CFG and IOCFG2.GDO2 CFG fields.